DykL57/soc-purple-team-homelab/README.md

 - **Event 7045 (service installation) returned 0 results when searched under `sourcetype=WinEventLog:Security`** — Service Control Manager events log to the **System** event log, not Security.
 Also, once found under `WinEventLog:System`, the relevant fields (`ServiceName`, `ServiceFileName`, `ServiceAccount`) weren't auto-extracted by the default Windows TA the way Security log fields are — required `rex` against `_raw` to pull them out manually.
 - **New CIM data models showed "no explicit index constraint" warnings, and editing the Data Model's own Constraints box didn't fix it** — the constraint box referenced a macro (`` `cim_Authentication_indexes` ``) rather than a literal index name.
 The actual fix was editing the macro's *definition* under `Settings → Advanced Search → Search Macros`, not the data model's constraint field itself.
 - **Migrating pfSense's WAN from NAT (VMnet8) to Bridged broke GUI access, syslog delivery to Splunk, and host-to-LAN DHCP — all from one adapter change, with the true root cause only surfacing days later.** Moving WAN off the NAT network removed pfSense's only route to the subnet where the Splunk server lived, which silently broke syslog forwarding with no error on either side; fixed by relocating the Splunk server into pfSense's own LAN network.
 That relocation then hit a DHCP failure (APIPA fallback) that looked like VMware's built-in DHCP service competing with pfSense's — disabling it was a correct hygiene fix but turned out to be coincidental, not the actual cause.
 The real root cause, found only when the identical symptom recurred on a second, unrelated host (the Splunk server itself): pfSense's DHCP **Address Pool Range was misconfigured to `192.168.1.x`, entirely unrelated to the LAN's actual `10.0.20.0/24` subnet** — meaning the DHCP server could never hand out a lease to anyone on that interface, regardless of client or VMware settings.
 Corrected the pool to `10.0.20.101–200`, added a static DHCP mapping for the Splunk server (`10.0.20.100`) to keep its address permanent for the forwarders and syslog target that reference it by IP.
 Full writeup: [troubleshooting-pfsense-bridged-wan-dhcp-conflict.md](docs/troubleshooting-pfsense-bridged-wan-dhcp-conflict.md)
 - **pfSense's `dpinger` (WAN gateway monitor) syslog events arrive duplicated in Splunk** — identical `_raw` content, identical microsecond timestamp, roughly double the expected volume.
 Investigated as a possible overlap between `Remote Syslog Contents` categories (`System Events` and `Gateway Monitor Events` both checked, and `dpinger` may log to a facility both match), but disabling `System Events` didn't resolve it.
-Confirmed via `| stats count by _raw | where count > 1` that **`filterlog` (the Firewall Events data Rule 4 depends on) is not affected** — only `dpinger`/gateway-monitor-related events showed the duplication.
+Confirmed via `| stats count by _raw | where count > 1` that **`filterlog` (the Firewall Events data Rules 4/5 depend on) is not affected** — only `dpinger`/gateway-monitor-related events showed the duplication.
 Root cause not fully diagnosed given it doesn't impact any current detection rule; worked around with `dedup _raw` at search time as a defensive habit for any future `index=pfsense` query, rather than continuing to chase a root cause with no practical impact on the lab.
 - **CIM `Change` data model tagging looked successful but `tstats` still returned nothing usable for Rule 3** — see Rule 3's write-up and the CIM/tstats Migration section above.
 Root cause: `Settings → Tags` only tags an *event*; the CIM `Change` model separately requires field-level extraction (`object`, `object_category`) that the standard Windows TA doesn't provide for Service Control Manager events, so a correctly-tagged event still lands in the model without the fields needed to actually filter for it.
+- **Kali (`KALI-OPS01`, Zone 5) had no route to any other lab zone** — this was intentional pfSense isolation, not a bug, but had to be deliberately undone to validate Rule 5's port-scan simulation.
+Required adding a 4th NIC to `PFSENSE01`, a new `OPT2` interface, and an explicit firewall rule, since pfSense's deny-by-default posture blocks inter-zone traffic until a rule is added — the same principle documented earlier for VMnet3/VMnet4 isolation.

 ## Lab Hygiene